 But Italian nationalists were fighting to unite Italy and create a single country liberated from foreign control.

-One of the key figures in this fight was Guiseppe Garibaldi and his famous band of ‘redshirts’, named after the colour of the iconic loose shirts they wore as a uniform.
+One of the key figures in this fight was Giuseppe Garibaldi and his famous band of ‘redshirts’, named after the colour of the iconic loose shirts they wore as a uniform.